Taffbb/Taffbb/README.md

-- 👋 Hi, I’m @Taffbb(David Harrison)
+- 👋 Hi, I’m David Harrison
 - 👀 I’m interested in ...Web Design and Game design
-- 🌱 I’m currently learning ...HTML, JavaScript and CSS
+- 🌱 I’m currently learning ...Python, how to use V S Code and how to use GitHub
-- 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ... davidjamesharrison@outlook.com

 <!---